-Capsular contracture It is normal for a thin, pliable scar tissue to form around the breast implant.
-If this scar tissue (which forms internally around the breast implant) tightens and makes the breast round, firm, and possibly painful this is abnormal.
-This excessive firmness of the breasts can occur soon after surgery or years later.
-It is thought to occur less frequently when the implant is placed in the retropectoral position.
-The incidence of symptomatic capsular contracture is not predictable.
-Capsular contracture may occur on one or both sides.
+Capsular contracture- It is normal for a thin, pliable scar tissue to form around the breast implant.
+The old implant will be removed from this "capsule" and the new implant placed in "capsule".
+A new capsule needs to be made under the pectoral muscle if your original capsule is subglandular.
+If the scar tissue which forms internally around the breast implant begins to tighten and make the breast round, firm, and possibly painful, this is called a "contracture".
+Excessive firmness of the breasts can occur soon after surgery or years later.
+Although the occurrence of symptomatic capsular contracture is not predictable, it generally occurs less in patients with saline implants.
+It is also thought to occur less frequently when the implant is placed in the retropectoral position.
+The incidence of symptomatic capsular contracture can be expected to increase over time.
+Capsular contracture may occur on one side, both sides or not at all.
 Treatment for capsular contracture may require surgery, implant replacement, or implant removal.
-External pressure (closed capsulotomy) may break up scarring, but can potentially rupture the implant, so therefore it is not done by the Doctor.
-The Doctor will not replace implants after two incidences of capsular contracture.
-If a capsule forms that is too large, the implant can "shift" around or move on a daily basis.
-This can be bothersome especially when laying down flat without a bra on.
-Wearing a support bra to bed can help with this.
+External pressure (closed capsulotomy) may break up scarring, but can potentially rupture the implant, so therefore it is not recommended by the Doctor.

-Change in nipple and skin sensation Some change in nipple sensation is expected right after surgery.
+Change in nipple and skin sensation- Some change in nipple sensation is expected right after surgery.
 After several months, most patients have normal sensation.
 Partial or permanent loss of nipple and skin sensation may occur, but is very uncommon.
 Some patients have hypersensitive nipples for a few months post-op.
 The sexual response and response to breast feeding may be permanently changed.
 If this would be a major hindrance to sexual satisfaction, you may want to consider not having the surgery.
+If you experienced some change subsequent to the primary procedure, you may experience this again.

-Pain This surgery, like others, involves an unpredictable amount and duration of pain.
+Pain- This surgery, like others, involves an unpredictable amount and duration of pain.
 It may or may not be possible to predict how you will react to the pain based on previous experiences.
 Pain is subjective- it is truly individual to each patient.
-Rarely, patients can complain of pain for many months.
-Even more rare, but possible, is pain that does not resolve and may require implant revision or removal.
+It is possible, but extremely rare, for pain to become chronic after breast augmentation.
+If this should occur, it would be the patient's choice to live with the pain, or have the implants removed.
+Usually patients report the secondary procedure is guite a bit less painful.

-Skin scarring Excessive (hypertrophic) scarring is uncommon.
+Skin scarring- Excessive (hypertrophic) scarring is uncommon.
 In rare cases, abnormal scars may result.
 Scars may be unattractive and of different color than surrounding skin.
 Additional surgery may be needed to treat abnormal scarring after surgery.
 The scar is often located under the breast and is not visible unless breasts are lifted.
-If the scar is placed around the areola, or if you require a lift, it will, of course leave a more noticeable scar.
-All scars are pinkish for a few months after surgery.
-There are many new therapies available to improve the scar.
+Silicone gel implants require a larger incision than saline.